 Listed below are names and descriptions of law-related agencies that welcome Student Pro Bono volunteers.
 Where available, the link to each agency's website is included.
 This list is not exhaustive.
-If you would like to learn about other opportunities, please see Judson Mitchell, Pro Bono Coordinator, in Room 110C of the Law School.
+If you would like to learn about other opportunities, please see Judson Mitchell, Pro Bono Coordinator, in Room 305 of the Broadway Building.
 If you have your own idea about where you would like to do your pro bono work, feel free to submit a Student Initiated Placement Form for approval.

 AIDS Law Of Louisiana